Pritesh21353/Pritesh21353/README.md

 - 👀 I’m interested in HACKING
 - 🌱 I’m currently learning DIPLOMA IN COMPUTER ENGIRING
 - 💞️ I’m looking to collaborate on WITH YOU
-- - 📫 How to reach me I LOVE IN DIK
+- - 📫 How to reach me I LOVE IN DI

 <!---
 Pritesh21353/Pritesh21353 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.